New Central Polish Airport (Lodz)

 Other airports in Lodz

-The New Central Polish Airport (Lodz)/Poland Central Airport is a proposed airport to be developed on a site in the Baranów commune.
+The New Central Polish Airport (Lodz)/Solidarity Transport Hub Poland is a proposed airport to be developed on a site in the Baranów commune.
 The project has been subject of debate since 2006, with the government planning for a USD6-7.1 billion facility.
 The new airport is expected become the hub of LOT Polish Airlines.